bswck/knowing/README.md

 There are usually several ways to reach the same conclusion.
 What fascinates me is that many of these paths are *fundamentally the same*, just expressed differently.
 For example, a geometry problem might be solved using Stewart’s Theorem or by applying the law of cosines twice — which, in essence, are equivalent.
 What changes is only the *framing*.

 This is an issue that mirrors software design: deciding how fine-grained or coarse-grained your abstractions should be.
 Framing matters.
 I want to capture *how* something is framed, so a system could explore multiple valid framings and surface their equivalence.
-In other words, I want to build an **inductive system** — one that can reason about reasoning.
+In other words, I want to build an inductive system — one that can reason about reasoning.

-My endgame is to design an **orchestrator** that bridges functional and imperative approaches.
 I'll call it a *thinking system*.